-Many students arrive with preconceived expectations for their education.
-The advising process will challenge these expectations and provide guidance as you explore the tremendous opportunities of a liberal arts education at Dartmouth.
-Your advisors will ask you to revisit and clarify your expectations, especially as you come to understand yourself and Dartmouth - differently.
+At its best, advising is a process by which faculty, staff, and peers empower you to think and reflect deeply about what it is you want out of your Dartmouth experience.
+Your advisors will ask you to revisit and clarify your expectations, especially as you come to understand yourself-and Dartmouth -differently.
 Throughout the advising process, you will be encouraged to find balance within the choices that honor both your narrow academic interests and broader learning opportunities.
 We will challenge you to explore and expand your horizons at every stage of your undergraduate education.
+Additionally, you are expected to take increasing responsibility for your advising relationships.